wsong1985/Stock-analysis/README.md

 ### **Execution Time Comparison between the Original Script and the Refactored Script**

-  _1. For the year 2017, the execution time of the original script is about 0.796875 seconds.
+  _1. For the year 2017, the execution time of the original script was about 0.796875 seconds.
 With the refactored script, the execution time can be shortened to 0.1289063 seconds, approximately six times faster than the original script._

   <table>
   <tr>